Adcyma/Docs/v1/administration/Settings/companyprofile.md

 # Company Profile

-The Company Profile page displays the registered details of your organization within Adcyma.
-It includes company identification and contact information, which is primarily used for communication and support purposes.
+The Company Profile page serves as the central hub for your organization's registered information within Adcyma.
+This section maintains essential company identification and contact details that facilitate seamless communication and support interactions.

-Administrators can view the following details:
+## What You Can View

+As an administrator, you have access to key organizational identifiers:

-- **Company Name**
+- **Company Name** - Your organization's registered name in the system
-- **Adcyma Company ID**
+- **Adcyma Company ID** - Your unique identifier within the platform

-Administrators can view and edit the following details:
+## What You Can Manage

+Administrators have full editing privileges for contact and location information:

 - **Street Address**
 - **Zip Code**
 - **City**
 - **State**
 - **Country**
 - **Primary Contact Person**
 - **Primary Contact Email**
 - **Primary Contact Phone**

 <br/>
 <img
 src="/img/CompanyProfile.webp"
 style={{
 width: '100%',
-    maxWidth: '800px', // or 100%, or whatever works best for your design
+maxWidth: '800px',
 height: 'auto',
 border: '2px solid black',
 borderRadius: '5px',
 display: 'block',
-    margin: '0 auto', // center the image
+margin: '0 auto',
 }}
 />
 <br/>

-This information is primarily used for administrative and support purposes, ensuring we can contact the appropriate person in your organization when needed.
+## Purpose and Usage

+Your company profile information serves critical administrative functions, enabling our support team to:

+- Identify and verify your organization quickly
+- Route communications to the appropriate contacts
+- Provide personalized assistance when needed
+- Maintain accurate records for compliance and reporting

+Keeping this information current ensures smooth operations and effective support delivery for your organization.